CaptainDario/DaKanji-mobile/README.md

 </table>

 ## What is this
-This is the mobile version of DaKanji.
-The desktop version is available [here](https://github.com/CaptainDario/DaKanji-Desktop). </br>
 This app tries to help students and people which use the Japanese language.
 It can recognize Japanese 'kanji' characters which the user draws by hand.
 Those predictions can than be automatically opened in dictionaries.